Joe Thompson (footballer): Return to Rochdale

-After being in remission following his battle with cancer for a second time, manager Keith Hill said he's not rushing Thompson back to the first team: "We will be led by the medics and Joe.
-Joe's body will lead Joe, and Joe will lead me.
-His body will be a big indicator on what he does.
-Joe wants to play football again but I can't be pushy with him because I wouldn't want to send him back to square one after all the hard-work that he's been through.
-Joe knows that, and he knows that I think more of him than football.
-After the severe treatment that he's been through, what we can't do is risk further injury or complications.
-I'm hopeful of him playing a part in proceedings, but if he doesn't play a part on the field this season, he'll certainly play a big part in the psychology of the squad when times are hard, because he'll be a good reminder to the players about what can be achieved in times of difficulty."
+After being in remission following his battle with cancer for a second time, manager Keith Hill said he was not rushing Thompson back to the first team.
 As a result, Thompson spent the next six months on the sidelines.
-But Thompson made his return to the first team from injury, coming on as a 72nd-minute substitute and was given a standing ovation by both supporters, in a 1–1 draw against Walsall on 23 December 2017.
+Thompson made his return to the first team from injury, coming on as a 72nd-minute substitute and was given a standing ovation by both supporters, in a 1–1 draw against Walsall on 23 December 2017.
 After the match, he spoke about his return to the pitch following his battle with cancer.
 Since returning from the sidelines, Thompson found his playing time, coming from the substitute bench, appearing four times for Rochdale between December and February.
-After a month absent, he made his return to the first team against Portsmouth on 7 April 2018, coming on as 73rd-minute substitute, in a 3–3 draw.
+After a month absence, he made his return to the first team against Portsmouth on 7 April 2018, coming on as 73rd-minute substitute, in a 3–3 draw.
 With his return, Thompson contributed to the club's improved results in the remaining six matches of the season.
 This included scoring in the last game of the season against Charlton Athletic, which turned out to be the only goal of the game, as Rochdale avoided relegation.
-Following this, he was awarded ‘Laureus Sporting Moment of the Year Award’.
-At the end of the 2017–18 season, Thompson went on to make eleven appearances and scoring once in all competitions.
-He signed a contract extension with the club after being offered a new contract by Rochdale at the end of the 2017–18 season.
+Following this, he was awarded 'Laureus Sporting Moment of the Year Award'.
+At the end of the 2017–18 season, Thompson went on to make eleven appearances and scoring once in all competitions. and signed a contract extension.